zanith

 KeywordMeaning

-table "name"Custom table name
+table "name"Custom database table name.

-meta { key = value }Arbitrary key-value metadata
+meta { key = value }Arbitrary key-value metadata.

 Imports